Novel Structure#

 The heading levels are not only important when generating the manuscript, they are also used by the indexer when building the outline tree in the Outline View as well as in the Novel Tree.
 Each heading also starts a new region where new Tags and References can be defined.
 See Tags and References for more details.

-The syntax for the four basic heading types, and the two special types, is listed in section Headings.
+The syntax for the four basic heading types, and the three special types, is listed in section Headings.
 The meaning of the four levels for the structure of your novel is as follows:

-This heading level signifies that the text refers to a top level partition.
+This heading level signifies that the text refers to a top level heading.
 This is useful when you want to split the manuscript up into books, parts, or acts.
 These headings are not required.
-The novel title itself should use the special heading level #! covered in Headings.
+The novel title itself should use the special heading level

-This heading level signifies a scene level partition.
+This heading level signifies a scene.
 You must provide a title text, but the title text can be replaced with a scene separator or just skipped entirely when you build your manuscript.
+If you need to distinguish between hard and soft scene breaks, there is an alternative format for scenes you can use for this distinction.
+The formatting is covered in Headings.
+See also Hard and Soft Scene Breaks.

-This heading level signifies a sub-scene level partition, usually called a “section” in the documentation and the user interface.
+This heading level can be used to split up a scene, usually called a “section” in the documentation and the user interface.
 These can be useful if you want to change references mid-scene, like if you change the point-of-view character.
-You are free to use sections as you wish, and you can filter them out of the final manuscript just like with scene titles.
+You are free to use sections as you wish, and you can filter them out of the final manuscript.

-Page breaks are automatically added before partition and chapter headings when you build your project to a format that supports page breaks.
+Page breaks can be automatically added before partition, chapter and scene headings from the Manuscript Build tool when you build your project to a format that supports page breaks.
 If you want page breaks in other places, you have to specify them manually.
 See Vertical Space and Page Breaks.

 Tip